 We will soon be celebrating the most beloved and hated holiday in all of tween and teen-dom: Valentine’s Day.

-During adolescence, it seems to become THE DAY when your friends, crushes, and relationships prove their love for you via candy gram or stuffed bear.
-Gone are the days for students when you knew all of your classmates loved you because cards and candy were required for everyone.
+During adolescence, it seems to become THE DAY when your friends, crushes, and relationships prove their love for you.
+Middle schools don’t mandate cards and candy for everyone.

 I still remember being in High School and buying a carnation for your favorite people for $1.00.
-My palms would sweat every year hoping beyond hope that someone remembered me while staring jealously at the popular girl who had almost 50 flowers.
+My palms would sweat every year hoping someone remembered me while staring at the girl who had 50 flowers.
 They still hold this same practice at my own children’s High School, and it is still a discussion every year.
-Yes, some will say it is a made-up holiday that Hallmark cards put on the calendar, right up there with National Donut Day, but it doesn’t lessen the emotional attachment for many adolescents.
+Yes, some will say it is a made-up holiday that Hallmark cards put on the calendar.
+But, it doesn’t lessen the emotional attachment for many adolescents.
 This leaves some flying with euphoria, while others will silently cry themselves to sleep.
 I would love to say a larger population of this age group “doesn’t care,” but even if they claim they don’t, well they do.

 So here is where we as youth pastors ask ourselves what we should do, if anything, on this day of hearts and flowers.
 Should we acknowledge it, or let it slide by unnoticed?